Individual grants

 - A second property/land holdings.

-If the grant is for a child over the age of 18 we would also ask for details of their income.
+If the grant is for a child over the age of 18 we would also ask for details of any income they may have.

 If the parents’ or guardians’ financial circumstances do not change, we will always aim to make our grants available to allow a child to complete the full period at school (or college) up to the next obvious break ie to end of GSCEs or A’Levels.
 However, please note that the means testing is an annual requirement, so if parents or guardians are able to contribute to fees at a later date, they may be expected to do so.